Adina Appelbaum, Esq.

 Program Director, Immigration Impact Lab

 Adina created and leads the Immigration Impact Lab, CAIR Coalition's first-ever federal courts and appellate impact litigation project.
 She has litigated several individual and class action impact cases on behalf of detained immigrants facing deportation involving asylum law, due process and conditions of detention, and the intersection of criminal and immigration law, including Obando-Segura v.
 Whitaker, Civil Action No. GLR-17-3190, 2019 WL 423412 (D. Md.
 Feb.
 1, 2019), Martinez v.
 Sessions, 892 F.3d 655 (4th Cir.
 2018), Mauricio-Vasquez v.
 Whitaker, 910 F.3d 134 (4th Cir.
 2018), and Mauricio-Vasquez v.
 Crawford, No. 1:16-cv-01422 (AJT), 2017 WL 1476349 (E.D.
 Va.
 Apr.
 24, 2017).
-As an adjunct professor, Adina co-teaches a seminar on the intersection of criminal and immigration law at the University of the District of Columbia David A. Clarke School of Law.
+As an adjunct professor, Adina co-taught a seminar on the intersection of criminal and immigration law at the University of the District of Columbia David A. Clarke School of Law.

 From 2015-2017, Adina was an Equal Justice Works Fellow sponsored by the Arnold & Porter Foundation at CAIR Coalition, where she created and led the Crim-Imm Pro Bono Project to expand access to counsel trained in the intersection of criminal and immigration law and impact litigation to defend detained immigrants facing deportation due to convictions.
 For this Project, Forbes highlighted her in its 30 under 30 Law and Policy list.